-While Wells Fargo has promised to make restitution, the bigger issue is how to compensate people whose credit scores were hurt by what the bank did so they to go to companies online for getting their credit card and even to look for personal loans, if you’re one of these people you can find more credit card information here.
+While Wells Fargo has promised to make restitution, the bigger issue is how to compensate people whose credit scores were hurt by what the bank did.
 The conduct of Wells Fargo may have had a direct impact on someone’s credit score.
 Because of the accounts, customers may not have qualified for a mortgage or may have had to pay a higher interest rate because of what was reported on their credit report.
 Once something affects a consumer’s credit report and credit scores, it has the potential to have a lot of impact.

 Many banks like Wells Fargo have mandatory arbitration clauses included in their customer agreements.
 Arbitration clauses require all disputes between a customer and a bank to be resolved through arbitration; customers lose their right to a day in court.
 Lori Swanson asked Wells Fargo to waive the required arbitration to allow customers their day in court to address the issue of damages.

 The American Bankers Association claims arbitration is an efficient, fair and low-cost way to resolve disputes.
 Others argue arbitration is stacked in favor of the banks and other corporations.
 Some argue arbitration clauses allow institutions to avoid accountability and prevent customers from initiating or joining class action lawsuits.